caseyrankin/cinnabar/README.md

   | Default title here
 ```

-This creates a named content section ('title'), which is an <h1> tag, and also contains the default text 'Default title here' until a database record is saved
+This creates a named content section ('title'), an h1 tag, and also contains the default text 'Default title here' until a database record is saved
 with new editable content.

 ## License